If your client has been issued with an NTV, you should consider whether it can be challenged.

 A NTV could be challenged, for example, on the basis of:

-If the renter does not challenge the NTV within 30 days of receipt of the notice, they can still challenge its validity at the possession order hearing (s 91ZZR).
-In Taylor v Rizvanovic (Residential Tenancies) [2016] VCAT 484 it was held that the provision of time limits for pre-emptive challenge an NTV do not specifically prevent a renter from raising the issue of validity of an NTV at the time of hearing for possession order.
+In Taylor v Rizvanovic (Residential Tenancies) [2016] VCAT 484 (which related to a similarly worded section in force at the time) the Tribunal held that the provision of time limits for pre-emptive challenge an NTV do not specifically prevent a renter from raising the issue of validity of an NTV at the time of hearing for possession order.

 A key distinction in making a pre-emptive challenge as opposed to a challenge at possession order hearing is that the onus of proof will rest with the renter (the party challenging the NTV) in a pre-emptive challenge.
 Where no pre-emptive application is made, the Tribunal will require satisfactory proof from the RRP of the grounds of the NTV.